-The Rabbit Lake operation is in a safe state of care and maintenance; there was no production in the third quarter of 2018.
-While in standby, we continue to evaluate our options at Rabbit Lake in order to minimize care and maintenance costs.
-We now expect ongoing care and maintenance costs to range between $30 million and $35 million annually (previously $35 million to $40 million) due to actions being taken to minimize costs.
+Rabbit Lake remains in a safe state of care and maintenance following the suspension of production in 2016.
+While in standby, we continue to evaluate our options in order to minimize care and maintenance costs.
+We expect care and maintenance costs to range between $28 million and $32 million annually.

 Environment & Safety

 Worker safety, environmental monitoring and proper decommissioning after project completion are of the utmost importance to Cameco.